bf2fc6cc711aee1a0c2a/kas-fleet-manager/test/performance/README.md

 # Performance tests for Managed Service API for Dinosaur

 Performance tests utilize [locust](https://docs.locust.io/en/stable/api.html) and all the relevant code is available in `./test/performance` folder.
+The main logic is driven by `test/performance/locustfile.py` file and any changes to the logic should be implemented in this file (or files called by the `locustfile`)

-Additionally, short living tokens are obtained with help of a small http server running from `test/performance/token_api/main.go`
+Additionally, short-living tokens are obtained with help of a small http server running from `test/performance/api_helper/main.go`

 The docker containers (locust workers, master locust runner and http server) required to run the test can be instantiated using: `test/performance/docker-compose.yml`.

 In order to start the performance test at least these environment variables are required:
 - `OCM_OFFLINE_TOKEN` - **long living OCM token** (used to get short-lived access tokens for auth in the http calls)
-- `PERF_TEST_ROUTE_HOST` - API route (including `https://`), e.g. `https://managed-services-api-managed-services-pawelpaszki.apps.ppaszki.9wxd.s1.devshift.org` or `https://api.stage.openshift.com` in case of staging OSD cluster (**note that there is no trailing slash**)
+- `PERF_TEST_ROUTE_HOST` - API route (including `https://`), e.g. `https://my-generic-service.9wxd.s1.devshift.org` or `https://api.stage.openshift.com` in case of staging OSD cluster (**note that there is no trailing slash**)

 Optional parameters (if not provided, they will default to sensible and tested values):